-- Cost Sharing Requirements: Cost Sharing is not required under this solicitation. - Indirect Cost (F&A) Limitations:
+- Cost Sharing Requirements: Inclusion of voluntary committed cost sharing is prohibited. - Indirect Cost (F&A) Limitations:

 In lieu of indirect costs, a host institutional allowance of \$3,000 per year per applicant may be requested by the host institution as partial reimbursement of expenses incurred in support of the fellow.